By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-One thing that I’ve noticed, I get told off occasionally for sounding critical and I don’t mean to, but there isn’t a tradition so much here of sight reading.
+One thing that I’ve noticed, I get told off occasionally for sounding critical and I don’t mean to, is that there isn’t a tradition so much here of sight reading.
 And all the core ensemble skills that are required to do the kind of stuff that we do.

-I find people can talk about choirs in the way they wouldn’t talk about string quartet, for example.
+I find people sometimes talk about choirs in the way they wouldn’t talk about string quartet, for example.
 You wouldn’t find a violinist saying things about small string ensembles that some singing teachers say about choirs.
-So that’s definitely been a bit of a fight.
+So that’s been a bit of a fight.

-It’s also interesting to note that in the world which I’ve come from, generally speaking, if you’re an undergraduate at a university singing in the college choir like Trinity, you wouldn’t be studying music.
-Or you might be studying music as an academic subject.
-You wouldn’t be studying voice at a Conservatorium until postgrad.
-Whereas here, you’re doing both at the same time at the age of 18.
+It’s interesting to note that in the world which I’ve come from, if you’re an undergraduate at university, singing in the college choir like Trinity, you wouldn’t be studying music.
+You might be studying music as an academic subject, but you wouldn’t be studying voice at a Conservatorium until postgrad.
+Whereas here, you’re doing both at the same time at the age of eighteen.
 So a lot of them get knackered!
 And that’s one of the differences I’ve started to notice.

 What would you say to someone who doesn’t know as much about these college choirs and how they work?
 What do they offer in terms of a program for young singers?

 The reason these choirs exist is to provide the backdrop to worship in a college chapel.
-They’re modelled on the Oxford and Cambridge model, where there are thirty colleges in each city and they’re all Church of England, and they’ve all got a chapel, where the choirs traditionally accompany the services.
+They’re modeled on the Oxford and Cambridge model, where the choirs accompany the church services.
 The more famous ones still have regular services.

-As a by-product of providing the backdrop for services, you just get through a huge amount of music.
+A by-product of providing the backdrop for services is that we get through a huge amount of music.
 We do two services a week, all together that’s about twelve different pieces of music a week, on two rehearsals.
 So you have to hit the ground running!
 It means you might not necessarily refine things as well as you would if you were doing a concert.

-Our concert programs tend to be sacred music, and when I’m programming the services my primary purpose in finding something that’s liturgically appropriate or with a text from one of the bible readings.
-But in programming I’ll also have a mind towards the concert program for that year.
+Our concert programs tend to be sacred music, and when I’m programming the services my primary purpose is to find something that’s liturgically appropriate or features a text from one of the bible readings.
+But I’ll also have a mind towards the concert program for that year.
 We tend to do two Masses a year… This year we sang the Vaughan Williams Mass in G Minor.

-So we tend to do an international tour every 24 months.
+We tend to do an international tour every two years.
 And in the off year, we do a domestic trip and try to do concerts locally as well.

-Wonderful.
-So with the concerts locally, is that organised by the college or is that organised by you as the leader of the choir?
+Are the local concerts organised by the college or by you as the leader of the choir?

 I organise the additional concerts.
 We also get invitations occasionally.
 We were invited to sing at the Peninsula Summer Music Festival this year.
 But when the directorship of a choir changes, it takes a little while for the reputation to build back up again.